ping13/heospy/Readme.md

 ## Parsing the response from HEOS

-A `heos_player` returns a JSON object which directly comes from the HEOS player, like:
+`heos_player` returns a JSON object which directly comes from an HEOS player.
+For example:

     python heospy/heos_player.py player/get_volume

-which gives something like
+gives something like

     {
         "heos": {